mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

 Let's take a look at the ```chk_WinServices.ps1``` script.

 The first part in the script is a line of code that actually finds out from where on my Windows box it's running.
-That location is stored in a variable called ```$loc```.
+That location is stored in a variable called ```$loc```

 ```powershell
 # Get script location